greatqiaotong/coding-algorithm/README.md

-# Solutions for coding tasks from leetcode and 剑指offer using Python
+# Coding algorithms
-This repo has already got unit test for all solutions.
+Solutions for coding tasks from leetcode and 剑指offer using Python.
+This repo has also got unit tests for all solutions.

 ## Data structure
 3. [Find repeat numbers in an array](https://github.com/greatqiaotong/coding-algorithm/tree/main/03_find_repeat_numbers)